 Ancient genetic mutation

-Some 15 million years ago, during the Miocene Epoch, a genetic mutation occurred in humans (and great apes) that removed our ability to make the conversion enzyme, uricase.
+Some 15 million years ago, during the Miocene Epoch, a genetic mutation occurred in humans (and great apes and some lesser apes) that removed our ability to make the conversion enzyme, uricase.

 As a result of the mutation, we can’t convert uric acid to allantoin to get rid of it, and therefore have a continually higher level of uric acid in our blood compared with other mammals, like bears or squirrels.